EgonOlsen71/petsciiator/README.md

 /noalpha=<true|false> - if true, all alphanumerical characters will be excluded from the conversion.
 Default is false.

+/colormapper=<colorful|soft|dither> - sets the mapper that maps the source image's colors to the VIC II colors.
+Default is 'colorful'

 /colormode=<0|1|2> - sets the mode used for color conversions.
 Usually, the impact of changing this isn't very huge.
 Default is 0.

 /lowercase=<true|false> - if true, the lower case PETSCII characters will be used for the conversion.
 Default is false.